kalbek/kalbek/README.md

 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with creating new features
 - 💬 Ask me about Javascript and it's vast libraries
-- 📫 To reach: checkout My-Portfolio: https://kalbek.github.io/Portfolio/
+- 📫 To reach me, checkout My-Portfolio: https://kalbek.github.io/Portfolio/
 - ⚡ Fun fact: I love to get along with people.

 <p align="center"><samp>